datacarpentry/OpenRefine-ecology-lesson/episodes/00-getting-started.md

 ## Before we get started

-* Check that you have Firefox or Chrome browsers installed and set as your default browser.
-OpenRefine runs in your default browser.
-It will not run correctly in Internet Explorer.
-* Download software from [http://openrefine.org](http://openrefine.org) if you have not done this yet.
-* Unzip the downloaded file into a directory by double-clicking it (Mac) or right-clicking and selecting "Extract..." on Windows.
-Name that directory something like OpenRefine.
-* Go to your newly created OpenRefine directory.
-* Launch OpenRefine
-  * Windows: Click the google-refine.exe (this will launch a command prompt window, but you can ignore that and wait for the browser to launch)
-  * Mac: Drag icon into Applications folder, and Ctrl-click/Open... it.
-(See [this article](https://support.apple.com/kb/PH21769?locale=en_US) for more information on what you're doing here.)
-  * Linux: Type `./refine` into the terminal within the OpenRefine directory
-* Note: this is a Java program that runs on your machine (not in the cloud).
+Note: this is a Java program that runs on your machine (not in the cloud).
 It runs inside your browser, but no web connection is needed.

+Follow the [Setup](setup/) instructions to install OpenRefine.

-* If you are using a different browser, or OpenRefine does not automatically open for you, point your browser at http://127.0.0.1:3333/ or http://localhost:3333 to launch the program.
+If after installation and running OpenRefine, it does not automatically open for you, point your browser at http://127.0.0.1:3333/ or http://localhost:3333 to launch the program.

 ## Basics of OpenRefine